bashdot/bashdot/README.md

 ```

 You can then make changes to files in the **default** or **work** profiles, or
 add additional profiles as necessary.
-If you use different files in different
+Re-run bashdot install to link any newly
-environments you can create a profile for each environment with the appropriate dotfiles.
+created files or directories.

 Since the files are symlinked into your home directory, if you keep the bashdot directory
 on a shared drive, changes to files on one instance will automatically be reflected on all